 Invite people you know

 A good way to keep a handle on your party or gathering is to only invite people you know.
 This makes it easier to take responsibility for your party and communicate any issues to your guests.
 Remember that you are responsible for what happens at your residence.
-As a host, you can be responsible for guests and their actions, including actions that would warrant a nuisance ticket.
+As a host, you can be found responsible for guests and their actions, including actions that would warrant a nuisance ticket.

 Reach out to OCHNR if you have questions about nuisance tickets.